JohnTD500/DataScience-03_GetCleanData/Codebook.md

 The following codebook was adapted from the "README.txt" and "features_info.txt" files found in the directory **"UCI HAR Dataset"**.

 This codebook reflects certain minor changes to the names made to the original codebook.
 Name changes were kept to a minimum to insure easy transitions between the reference dataset and the modified dataset.
 Specifically, the '-' characters were converted to "." characters.
-The R language was used to process this data, and there can be issues with the '-' character in strings being interpreted as arithmetic operations.
+The R language was used to process this data, and there can be issues with the '-' character in strings being interpreted as an arithmetic operation (subtraction).
 In contrast, '.' characters are part of the R language S3 naming conventions.

 Quoting from the original codebook: